wikimedia/analytics-analytics.wikimedia.org/README.md

 The only thing to look for is that piwik site is #8 and that has to be passed at build time
 ### Vital Signs ###
-gulp --layout metrics-by-project --config VitalSigns --piwik piwik.wikimedia.org,8
+gulp --layout metrics-by-project --config Config:VitalSigns --piwik piwik.wikimedia.org,8

 ### Browser Reports ###
-gulp --layout tabs --config SimpleRequestBreakdowns  --piwik piwik.wikimedia.org,8
+gulp --layout tabs --config Config:SimpleRequestBreakdowns  --piwik piwik.wikimedia.org,8

 ### Standard Metrics ###
-gulp --layout tabs --config StandardMetrics  --piwik piwik.wikimedia.org,8
+gulp --layout tabs --config Config:StandardMetrics  --piwik piwik.wikimedia.org,8